sindresorhus/gulp-plugin-extras/readme.md

 If you throw an error with a `.isPresentable = true` property, it will not display the error stack.

-*This does not support streaming.*
+*This does not support streaming unless you enable the `supportsAnyType` option.*

 #### name